gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

         ```

 !!! warning
-    Users should not use this filter in conjunction with a `GetAdjacentIds` opeation as this
+    Users should not use this filter in conjunction with a `GetAdjacentIds` operation as this
     already only returns entities and results may not be returned correctly.

 ### Global View Definitions